Full field X-ray Scatter Tomography: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by NHMRC Development Grant 1093319.
-We acknowledge travel funding provided by the International Synchrotron Access Program (ISAP) managed by the Australian Synchrotron, part of ANSTO, and funded by the Australian Government (ISP12221).

-G. Ruben thanks Martin Donnelley, Brett Williams, Darren Thompson, Katie Lee, Linda Croton, Martin de Jonge, Matthew Dimmock, Michelle Croughan, Andrew Kingston, and Mitzi Klein for helpful discussions related to this work and assistance with experimental preparations.
-Preliminary experiments relating to this work were performed at beamline BL20B2 at SPring-8 synchrotron with the approval of the Japan Synchrotron Radiation Research Institute (JASRI) (Proposal 2017A0132).
+We thank Martin Donnelley, Brett Williams, Darren Thompson, Katie Lee, Linda Croton, Martin de Jonge, Matthew Dimmock, Michelle Croughan, Andrew Kingston, and Mitzi Klein for helpful discussions related to this work and assistance with experimental preparations.
+Preliminary experiments relating to this work were performed at the SPring-8 synchrotron BL20B2 beamline with the approval of Japan Synchrotron Radiation Research Institute (JASRI) (Proposal 2017A0132).
 This research was undertaken on the IMBL beamline at the Australian Synchrotron, part of ANSTO (Proposals M12926, M13447, M14379 and M15223).